input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/protocol-simulation.md

 ---
 sidebar_position: 3
-sidebar_label: Simulation
 ---

-# Mithril protocol simulation
+# Protocol simulation

 :::info

 - This demo will improve your understanding of the **Mithril protocol**.
-By engaging with it, you will gain insights into how participants interact to create a multi-signature and understand the impact of the protocol parameters.
+By engaging with it, you will gain insights into how participants interact to create a multi-signature and understand the impact of the protocol parameters

-- This simulation is run by a CLI that you will build and run, and that will ultimately generate real Mithril multi-signatures.
+- This simulation is run by a CLI that you will build and run, ultimately generating real Mithril multi-signatures

-- For reproducibility of the results, the simulation uses a deterministic source of randomness.
+- For reproducibility of the results, the simulation uses a deterministic source of randomness

-- During the simulation, some artifacts will be written to an `artifacts` folder, such as `verification keys`, `individual signatures` and `multi signatures`.
+During the simulation, some artifacts, such as `verification keys`, `individual signatures`, and `multi signatures`, will be written to an `artifacts` folder.

 :::